FrankMerin/youtube-dl-GUI/README.md

 ffmpeg - https://ffmpeg.org/

 #### _Before using for the first time_
 set the below two variables to the correct path.
-The path to your youtube-dl.exe and the output folder you would like.
-(Make sure that your output path includes a \ at the end) default_youtube_dl_path default_output_directory
+The path to your youtube-dl.exe and the output folder you would like. default_youtube_dl_path default_output_directory